 Independent Living Skills Curriculum

-All residents fourteen years of age or older at The Children's Home of Kingston participate in independent living skills curriculum that addresses a youth’s strengths and weaknesses in areas of daily living skills and independent living skills.
+All residents fourteen years of age or older at Children's Home of Kingston participate in an independent living skills curriculum that addresses a youth’s strengths and weaknesses in areas required for them to live on their own.